universalbit-dev/CityGenerator/docs/index.md

 - **Additional Scripts**:
   - `web3.js` and `bundle.js` are included at the end of the body.

 This setup suggests the application involves machine learning, neural networks, and possibly some graphics rendering using `three.js`.
-The cookie banner indicates an attempt to handle cookies or run a cookie-less experiment.
+The cookie banner indicates an attempt to run a cookie-less experiment.